-Harmful algal blooms.
+Harmful planktonic events.
 Low confidence.

-Climate change is having a complex effect on phytoplankton communities.
-Several studies have associated rising surface temperatures with an increase in the relative abundance of flagellates and dinoflagellates (compared to diatoms), e.g. in the NE Atlantic (Edwards et al., 2006), North Sea (Edwards & Richardson 2004), Baltic Sea (Wasmund et al., 1998) and Norwegian coast (Saetre et al., 2003).
-Both of these groups contain potentially toxic or nuisance species which can be responsible for stress or kills of cultured finfish or result in harvesting closures for shellfish growing waters.
+Climate change is having a complex effect on planktonic communities.
+Several studies have associated rising surface temperatures with an increase in the relative abundance of flagellates and dinoflagellates (compared to diatoms), e.g. in the NE Atlantic (Edwards et al., 2006), North Sea (Edwards and Richardson 2004), Baltic Sea (Wasmund et al., 1998) and Norwegian coast (Saetre et al., 2003).
+Hinder et al. (2012) have associated increases in wind speed and changes in direction with an increase in the relative abundance of diatoms in the continuous plankton recorder dataset.
+Both of these taxonomic groups contain potentially toxic or nuisance species that can be responsible for stress or kills of cultured finfish or result in harvesting closures for shellfish growing waters.
 There are many complicating factors and for the regions where Scottish aquaculture is concentrated there are no accurate predictions for the future trends in the occurrence of such harmful algal blooms (HABs).
 Changes in precipitation will affect the salinity of coastal waters as well as the stratification of water columns and the availability of nutrients for phytoplankton growth.
-In addition the zooplankton communities which graze on phytoplankton communities have also been observed to be changing.
+Changes in nutrient ratios caused by reduced summer rainfall could result in silica limitation, a factor known to increase the toxicity of some diatom species (Youlian et al., 1998).
+In addition the zooplankton communities which graze on phytoplankton communities have also been observed to be changing and the effect temperature changes will have on this grazing rate and subsequently on potential harmful phytoplankton communities is very complex and hard to predict.
+Changes in sea water alkalinity as a result of a modified carbonate chemistry could also be detrimental to algal growth (Hansen, 2002).